 Market Research is key to success with anything and helps to arrive at the truth so much faster.
-In order to link the consumer, customer, and public to the marketing campaign, it is well worth the effort to gather resources whatever way you can, read about demographic studies, compare and learn from others’ mistakes and successes, etc. Basically, see what’s working and not working in the industry to help establish long term and short term goals to work toward with carefully plotted steps.
+In order to link the consumer, customer, and public to the marketing campaign, it is well worth the effort to gather resources in whatever way you can, read about demographic studies, compare and learn from other’s mistakes and successes, etc. Basically, see what’s working and not working in the industry to help establish long-term and short-term goals to work toward with carefully plotted steps.
 This is where being totally realistic really pays off.

 Step inside the shoes of your audience.
 If you’re building a branding and marketing campaign, think like the critical customer out for the best they can get, and judge each element from that point of view.
 Applying a good filter will end up cutting down on a lot of ineffectual effort.

-Key search words and phrasing is everything for Common Sense Marketing.
+Key search words and phrasing are everything for Common Sense Marketing.
 In the time of SEO.
-Adjectives, nouns and verbs are selected with great care for Search Engine Optimization and whole sentences are constructed to accommodate key search phrases.
-Programs are built to access how your web page scores by effective use of the number of characters, key search word, meta description, etc. As soon as I meet a client, I start jotting down pertinent words, phrases, descriptions and definitions that can help me do my job as a writer and marketer.
+Adjectives, nouns, and verbs are selected with great care for Search Engine Optimization and whole sentences are constructed to accommodate key search phrases.
+Programs are built to access how your web page scores by effective use of the number of characters, key search words, meta description, etc. As soon as I meet a client, I start jotting down pertinent words, phrases, descriptions, and definitions that can help me do my job as a writer and marketer.